angyay0/django-rest-demo/README.md

 * UWSGI
 * NGINX

-At this point your next steps are download the files to a directory in your server and try to run to ensure correct execution, so, you need to follow Installation Steps.
+At this point your next steps are download the files to a directory in your server and try to run to ensure correct execution, so, you need to follow Installation Steps, then you should modify the Allowed host in your *settings.py*, also you DB configuration (if you attempt to run in other DBMS than SQLite).

 For the communication between request and execution we are going to use *UNIX SOCKET*.
 This is recommended for security reasons, you can use the direct request model, but i prefer sockets.
 I strongly recommend that you create a script to create this folder every server reboot.